Developmental study of a pneumatic path-guided transportation system

 # Emissions of environmental toxins and noise, illicit effects

 # Heavyweight vehicles which often accelerate and decelerate

-# High costs for the maintenance of roads and tracks
+# High costs for the maintenance of roads - or the mostly empty railway tracks

 # high and short-lived material expenditure

 ... to which the technical approaches of TW offer the solution for an affordable turnaround!

 * The World Health Organization (WHO) argues that it has not been possible to properly assess the health effects of radiation.
 The Changsha Environmental Administration states that the planned light rail will have electromagnetic radiation with a field strength of 1.6 microtesla.
 This is far less than the limit of 100 microtesla people in China since 1998.
 However, the opponents point to the example of Switzerland, where the threat limit is at least only 0.2 microtesla.

 Transrapid in Shanghai: Crowds tend to favor the populations, especially because of their low noise level.
 However, the unclear health effects of electromagnetic radiation are cause for strife.

 The wearable value for China is currently the subject of heated debate.
 On the other hand, it is sometimes pleaded to set a unit value for the entire country.
 But if it came to a standard value, then 10 microtesla seems to be in question.
 After all, that would be fifty times the Swiss value - but at the same time only ten percent of the previous Chinese value.

 Necessary distance of the houses to the Maglev train still unclear